crankstorn/real-estate-analysis/README.md

 ![Good PDF print](/markdown/property_analysis_demo.PNG)

-Remember to press the `X` button on the Sidebar Segment, otherwise you will end up with a print like this one:
+Remember to press the `X` button on the Sidebar Segment before printing, otherwise you will end up with a print like this one:

 ![Bad PDF print](/markdown/property_analysis_demo_fail.PNG)